James Barnor: Exhibitions

-Barnor is featured in the exhibition Staying Power: Photographs of Black British Experience 1950s-1990s that opened in 2015, the culmination of a seven-year collaborative project between the Victoria and Albert Museum (V&A) and the Black Cultural Archives in Brixton, supported by the Heritage Lottery Fund, showcasing a number of black British photographers and images of black Britain from the 1950s to the 1990s.
+Barnor is featured in the exhibition Staying Power: Photographs of Black British Experience 1950s–1990s that opened in 2015, the culmination of a seven-year collaborative project between the Victoria and Albert Museum (V&A) and the Black Cultural Archives in Brixton, supported by the Heritage Lottery Fund, showcasing a number of black British photographers and images of black Britain from the 1950s to the 1990s.

-His work was also represented in the Photographers' Gallery exhibition Work, Rest and Play: British Photography from the 1960s to Today (9 May–12 July 2015), and was included alongside that of such iconic photographers as Terence Donovan, Brian Duffy, John French, Norman Parkinson, John Hopkins, John Cowan, Eric Swayne and Philip Townsend in the exhibition Swinging Sixties London - Photography in the Capital of Cool, which opened in June 2015 at Foam Fotografiemuseum Amsterdam in the Netherlands.
+His work was also represented in the Photographers' Gallery exhibition Work, Rest and Play: British Photography from the 1960s to Today (9 May – 12 July 2015), and was included alongside that of such iconic photographers as Terence Donovan, Brian Duffy, John French, Norman Parkinson, John Hopkins, John Cowan, Eric Swayne and Philip Townsend in the exhibition Swinging Sixties London – Photography in the Capital of Cool, which opened in June 2015 at Foam Fotografiemuseum Amsterdam in the Netherlands.

-In October 2015 Barnor's work was shown in Paris at the Galerie Clémentine de la Féronnière in an exhibition entitled Ever Young that created "a narrative of two societies in transition".
-Sarah Preston, who initiated the production of the book about Barnor that was launched alongside the exhibition, says: "When I discovered James Barnor's work for the first time — on Baudoin Lebon's stand at Paris Photo 2011 — it felt like a breath of fresh air.
+In October 2015, Barnor's work was shown in Paris at the Galerie Clémentine de la Féronnière in an exhibition entitled Ever Young that created "a narrative of two societies in transition".
+Sarah Preston, who initiated the production of the book about Barnor that was launched alongside the exhibition, says: "When I discovered James Barnor's work for the first time—on Baudoin Lebon's stand at Paris Photo 2011—it felt like a breath of fresh air.
 Saturated by French collections of West African studio photography, seeing outdoor images of every day life in Ghana in black and white, through the eyes of a Ghanaian rather than a white photographer, was a revelation.
 Discovering Barnor's colour work from the 70s was the icing on the cake.
 Why had I never seen this before?
 Why had it not been exhibited?
 The question of the importance of showing archival material comes to mind.
 But also one wonders: how much stuff are we missing?"

 In September 2016, the October Gallery hosted an exhibition of Barnor's work alongside that of Daniele Tamagni (b.
 1975), an Italian photographer who trained as an art historian before travelling worldwide to document style and fashion subcultures, which pairing was described as giving "a sumptuous view of the continuing legacy of African style".

-A major retrospective of Barnor's work at London's Serpentine Gallery was announced for 2021, having been postponed from June 2020.
-Discussing his exhibition at Serpentine with critic Will Fenstermaker in T Magazine, Barnor noted that his brother had tossed out nearly a decade's worth of the artist's work: "If that bulk of work were available, it would show another part of me altogether."
 Barnor's 91st birthday on 6 June 2020 was celebrated with #StillEverYoung, an online exhibition of his work.
+A major retrospective of his work at London's Serpentine Gallery was announced for 2021, having been postponed from June 2020.
+The exhibition James Barnor: Accra/London – A Retrospective took place from 30 March to 24 October 2021.
+Discussing his Serpentine exhibition with critic Will Fenstermaker in T Magazine, Barnor noted that his brother had tossed out nearly a decade's worth of the artist's work: "If that bulk of work were available, it would show another part of me altogether."

+In 2023, the Detroit Institute of Arts mounted James Barnor: Accra/London – A Retrospective – an expanded form of the retrospective held at Serpentine Galleries – on show between May 28 and October 15.